Tyler Boyd Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- In his one matchup against the Rams, Boyd's 65 receiving yards total is 22.5 more than his over/under for Sunday's game (42.5).
+- Boyd had 65 receiving yards per game in one career matchup against the Rams, 22.5 more than his receiving yards prop bet over/under for Sunday's game (42.5).

 - Boyd did not have a touchdown catch in that game against the Rams.